Armored Heart: L'Odeur de l'Amour

 “I needed to make sure he wouldn’t harm you,” Seeker said, answering the question before she could ask it.
 “So I promised him our full cooperation with his little… auction.”
 She spat the last word with vitriol.

-“I’m not a thing.”
-Lanri said.
-Seeker’s eyes went wide, and she shoved her away from her, to the other side of the carriage.
-“HEY, WHAT the…” she started barking, then trailed off as the space between her and Lanri warped slightly, and Gorance seemed to appear out of thin air, now dressed in a white suit.
+“I’m not a thing,” Lanri said.
+Seeker’s eyes went wide at that, and she shoved her away from her, to the other side of the carriage.
+“HEY, WHAT the…” She started the sentence off barking, then trailed off as the space between her and Lanri warped slightly, and Gorance seemed to appear out of thin air, now dressed in a different white suit.
 He looked, no, he gazed down at her.
-She suddenly felt so small.
+And returning that gaze, she suddenly felt so small.

 “Knock it off!”
 Seeker said, putting herself between them.
 The feeling of small-ness vanished as soon as she couldn’t see his eyes anymore, and she sighed in relief, gratefully patting Seeker on the back.